2017 - Dimensions of Polarization in Turkey 2017

 On February 5th, 2018, at Istanbul Bilgi University, Emre Erdoğan and Pınar Uyan Semerci presented the results of the project “Dimensions of Polarization in Turkey” which analyzed different dimensions of political polarization.
 The project was conducted by Istanbul Bilgi University’s Center for Migration Research with the support of the Black Sea Trust for Regional Cooperation – a project of German Marshall Fund.
-Between November-December 2017, 2004 people participated in the research.
+Between November-December 2017, 2004 people participated in the survey representing the 18+ population of Turkey.

 This research study is a follow up of the field study in November 2015, which observed that there was high social distance between different party alignments, party alignments and political identities were interwoven and party supporters were thinking of themselves to be superior than the other party’s supporters.
 Political polarization was also seen in newspaper and television channel preferences because every party alignment preferred to take the news from their inner circle.
 The results showed that there was a need for construction of common areas to maintain the interactive relation between individuals.